labgem/microscope-user-doc/docs/content/search/keywords.rst

 How to refine a search?
 -----------------------

+* After having performed a search and assuming you got some results, you can choose to extract some data about the genes within your set of results by using the **Get Genes** button.

-After having performed a search and assuming you got some results, you can choose to refine them by proceeding a new search within this set of results.
+* After having performed a search and assuming you got some results, you can choose to refine them by proceeding a new search within this set of results.
 For this, you have to proceed the exact same way than previously, except you’ll have to click on the **EXPLORE MORE** button instead of the **NEW SEARCH** one.
+By doing this, a **Get Genes** will be perform, and the genes within your previous set of result will be provide as input of your current search.
 This method provides a good way to refine successively a set of candidate genes.

 How to read search results?